AdaCore/training_material/courses/rust_essentials/glossary.md

 sequence starting at `01` for the first revision made on that date.
 Because the date is already embedded in the identifier, changelog headings do not repeat it separately.

+### 2026.09.13.01

+Corrected the six terminology issues identified in the review of MR !634.

+Changes included in version 2026.09.13.01:

+- distinguished trait bounds from lifetime bounds and clarified the `?Sized` exception to trait implementation requirements;
+- removed the requirement that generic arguments be concrete and added an example of a generic parameter used as a type argument;
+- distinguished function-call arguments from macro input, which may include non-expression syntax;
+- described `Self` as an implicit type parameter in traits and an implicit type alias in implementations;
+- qualified the slice ownership rule to distinguish borrowed and owned boxed slices;
+- qualified the no-tail-expression rule for `()` by normal completion and clarified divergence in expression and statement terminology;
+- synchronized the Quick guide, Core terms, avoid-rules, and review checklist;
+- added reference sources supporting the corrected definitions.

 ### 2026.07.23.03